ucsb-cs156/w22/_lectures/lect05.md

 * The timekeeper should go last, and someone else should time them.
 * The scribe should ask someone else to scribe (in the local zoom chat window) while they give their report.

-When each person has finished, everyone should return to the main room, and the scribe should make a post on the `#help-lecture-discussion` channel to indicate
+When each person has finished:
+* everyone should return to the main room
+* the scribe should make a post on the `#help-lecture-discussion` channel to indicate that the group is finished, e.g. `ltd-4-3-who is Done!`

 # Step 3: (Second Breakout Group, 15 minutes)

-Now, join the regular breakout room for your team.
-Each member of the team should report on their portion of the paper, starting with section 4.1, then 4.2, etc.  Again, give each team member
+Now, join the regular breakout room for your team (e.g. `#w22-5pm-1`, `#w22-5pm-2` etc.).
+Each member of the team should report on their portion of the paper, starting with section 4.1, then 4.2, etc.  Again, give each team member 2 minutes.
-2 minutes.

 Again, choose a timekeeper and a scribe.
 The scribe should write a summary in the team's slack channel capturing the discussion.